symmetrics/mrg_tweaks_german/doc/README-EN.txt

            word inside the listing of the product attributes is a reference to the corresponding "lieferung" (shipping) CMS page.

 *** B:  Go to the Front-end and put an arbitrary product into your cart.
         Under the button "Process to Checkout" should be 2 additional links:
         1) "How to order."
         2) "Click here to find  details on revocation."
         Which should lead to the appropriate CMS Pages.

-*** E: 1.
+*** C:  1.
 Führen Sie im Frontend einen Bestellvorgang durch; Wenn Sie Ihre
            Rechnungsadresse eingegeben haben, sollte standardmäßig die Option "An diese Adresse verschicken" ausgewählt sein.

-*** F: 1.
+*** D:  1.
 Im Frontend soll nach jeder Preisanzeige Steuerinformationen
            (zzgl. ..% MwSt.) und ein Link auf die Seite Versandkosten gezeigt werden.
 Dieser Link muss auf die im Backend eingestellte Seite verweisen.

-*** G: 1.
+*** E:  1.
 Open "Admin Panel / System / Configuration / Sales /
            Trusted Shops Seal / Info" and compare the contents of a banner with a screenshot [SCREENSHOT: Info-Banner_en.png].
            To test the buttons and links.
         2. Change the backend language from English to German, in this case, the banner should display the German text [SCREENSHOT: Info-Banner_de.png].

-*** H: 1.
+*** F: 1.
 Defenieren Sie unter "System -> Konfiguraton -> Kunden ->
            Kundenkonfiguration -> Benutzerkonto anlegen Optionen ->
            Datenschutzhinweis unter dem E-Mail Feld" einen Hinweis, welcher unter dem E-Mail Feld auf der Seite customer/account/create und